Jermaine-jay/TaskManager_Api/README.md

 # Task Manager Api Application
 ____
-#### The Application is a web application built with ASP.NET API, Entity Framework Core,Redis and PostgreSQL.
-This Helps individuals as well as groups to manage task on projects in order to increase productivity.
+#### The Application is a web application built with ASP.NET API, Entity Framework Core, Redis, PostgreSQL, and Docker.
+This helps individuals as well as groups to manage task on projects to increase productivity.

 ## Technologies
 ____
-* ASP.NET Core Web Api: The web framework used to build the application's architecture and handle user requests.
+* ASP.NET Core Web API: The web framework used to build the application's architecture and handle user requests.

 * Redis: A database technology used for caching.